cmcphilamy/curation/data_steward/spec/pages/file_transfer_procedures.md

 __Note: You should not upload real participant data or de-identified data during alpha.
 You will be given a test data set to use instead.__

+We are testing the accounts to assure that they have been correctly provisioned.
 The instructions below assume the bucket assigned to you was `test-site-bucket-aou-data-steward-nyc`.
 You should adapted according to the information that was sent to you by `sysadmin@pmi-ops.org`:

 1. Open a web browser and navigate to the Google Cloud Storage Browser at `https://console.cloud.google.com/storage/browser/<BUCKET_NAME>` but replace `<BUCKET_NAME>` with the bucket name assigned to your site.
 For example, if your site was assigned `test-site-bucket-aou-data-steward-nyc`, then it would be [https://console.cloud.google.com/storage/browser/test-site-bucket-aou-data-steward-nyc](https://console.cloud.google.com/storage/browser/test-site-bucket-aou-data-steward-nyc).